djung335/eli5/ZooKeeper.md

 If we have **four nodes**, we can do a comparison with three nodes.
 If two nodes go down, then we do not have a majority in either situation, and so having 3 or 4 nodes is essentially the same thing.
 Having the extra node is pointless, and this is a good example of why nodes should be added in odd numbers.

+**ZooKeeper Reads/Writes**
+Because of the process described above, ZooKeeper does not perform well for write-dominant workloads.
+However, **ZooKeeper excels at reads** because they are served to the client by the specific server they connect to.

 **Some Other Important Things**
 ZooKeeper was designed to store coordination data. and it should probably not be used as a database.